kineticdata/request-ce-bundle-training/README.md

 };
 ```

-- Add a conditional class to `<div class="app-body">` to either show or hide the sidebar based on the state.
+- In `App.js`, add a conditional class to `<div className="app-body">` to either show or hide the sidebar based on the state.

 ```
 <div className={`app-body ${props.sidebarOpen ? 'open-sidebar' : 'closed-sidebar'}`}>